Dane County landfill to stop taking leaves and other yard waste for composting

 The town of Madison also has been taking its yard waste to the landfill for composting, according to Welch.
 Town officials did not respond to requests for comment.

-Dane County closed its composting sites in Verona and outside of Waunakee in 2014 after Madison, which had been the source of about 80 percent of it composting drop-offs, stopped taking its leaves and other yard waste to the county.
+Dane County closed its composting sites in Verona and outside of Waunakee in 2014 after Madison, which had been the source of about 80% of it composting drop-offs, stopped taking its leaves and other yard waste to the county.